yodaos-project/yoda-book/en/yodaos-source/system/compile-run.md

-How YodaOS Universal configures systems and applications
+How YODAOS Universal configures systems and applications
 ================================